Differences between cosmetic and conventional tattoo

 Micro-pigmentation vs Classic Tattoo

 Though it may seem that both techniques are alike, they aren’t so much.
-Because of the way that they are practised, the body areas involved, the purposes of their techniques, and the machines used, these two end up being more different than you think.
+Because of the way that they are practiced, the body areas involved, the purposes of their techniques, and the machines used, these two end up being more different than you think.

 Let’s see the differences…